Ouxsoft/LivingMarkup/docs/project/elements.rst

 Elements are objects that process DOMElements.

-Much of how an DOMElement is processed is deteremined by their class.
+Much of how an DOMElement is processed is determined by their class.

 During the object's construction, the element receives